cobbler/cobbler/docs/user-guide.rst

 Cobbler also makes itself available as an XML-RPC API for use by higher level management software.
 Learn more at https://cobbler.github.io

-Triggers
-########

-Triggers provide a way to integrate Cobbler with arbitrary 3rd party software without modifying Cobbler's code.
-When adding a distro, profile, system, or repo, all scripts in ``/var/lib/cobbler/triggers/add`` are executed for the particular object type.
-Each particular file must be executable and it is executed with the name of the item being added as a parameter.
-Deletions work similarly -- delete triggers live in ``/var/lib/cobbler/triggers/delete``.
-Order of execution is arbitrary, and Cobbler does not ship with any triggers by default.
-There are also other kinds of triggers -- these are described on the Cobbler Wiki.
-For larger configurations, triggers should be written in Python -- in which case they are installed differently.
-This is also documented on the Wiki.

 Images
 ######